 This is probably the most popular walk taken by visitors to Logie Steading.
-It’s a nice there-and-back, with some variation possible in the return route, a good length of walk – the kind where you feel you’ve stretched your legs just about enough to deserve that cake at the cafe when you get back, but not so long you wish you brought one of those little backpacks with what my family used to call ’emergency rations’ (most ’emergencies’ involved tucking into the chocolate stash round about corner 3 of any given walk).*
+It’s a nice there-and-back, with some variation possible in the return route, a good length of walk – the kind where you feel you’ve stretched your legs just about enough to deserve that cake when you get back, but not so long you wish you brought one of those little backpacks with what my family used to call ’emergency rations’ (most ’emergencies’ involved tucking into the chocolate stash round about corner 3 of any given walk).*

 Anyway, for those visitors deciding whether to bother with the leg stretch (it’s about 2 miles or so), I hope this post might tempt you as it really is an excellent walk with some scenery worthy of that overused word, ‘stunning’.